-Château de la Roche Courbon is a large château, developed from an earlier castle, in the Charente-Maritime département of France.
+Château de la Roche Courbon is a large château, developed from an earlier castle, in the Charente-Maritime department of France, Nouvelle-Aquitaine.
 Located about 20 minutes by car from Rochefort.

 History